FBoucher/Not-a-Dog-Workshop/Part3-Build-and-Deploy-The-Azure-Function.md

 ```

-You can test to see if your solution compile by executing the following command in the terminal:
+You can test to see if your solution compiles by executing the following command in the terminal:

     dotnet build

-You may have some yellow warning message about Newtonsoft.Json version, search or a green Build succeeded.
+You may have some yellow warning messages about Newtonsoft.Json version, search for a green "Build succeeded".

 ![buildSucceeded][buildSucceeded]